Skip to main content

 Use the contextual menu at the top of any documentation page to quickly connect to your preferred tool:

-• Copy MCP server URL - Copy the URL to your clipboard
+• Copy MCP server URL: Copy the URL to your clipboard

-• Connect to Cursor - Automatically install in Cursor
+• Connect to Cursor: Automatically install in Cursor

-• Connect to VS Code - Automatically install in VS Code
+• Connect to VS Code: Automatically install in VS Code

 Features

-The Phantom MCP server provides:
+The Phantom Connect SDK MCP server provides:

 Setup guides

-Option 1: Quick install
+Option 2: Quick install

 Use the contextual menu at the top of this page and select Connect to Cursor to automatically install the MCP server.

-Option 2: Manual setup
+Option 3: Manual setup

 1